North Bay man celebrating his 100th birthday is MLB's oldest living former player

 The 5'9" lefty said he had a sneaky fastball and leaned on his catcher, Hall of Famer Yogi Berra.

-"When I got up to the Yankees, he was my roomie because he knew all the hitters in the league," Schallock said of his relationship with Berra and added that there were also some rookie duties he had to take care.
+"When I got up to the Yankees, he was my roomie because he knew all the hitters in the league," Schallock said of his relationship with Berra.
+Schallock noted that there were also some rookie duties he had to take care.

 "Every morning, I'd have to go down to the lobby and get him his funny books," Schallock recalled.